FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 ### Documentation (use for all PRs)

 - [ ] Appropriate README.md files have been updated
-- [ ] Necessary context for the analysis is given
+- [ ] Necessary context for the analysis is documented

 ### Code review (use for